tarantool/cartridge/README.md

 ### Create first application

-To get a template application that usage Tarantool Cartridge and run it we need to install `cartridge-cli` utility.
+To get a template application that usage Tarantool Cartridge and run it you need to install `cartridge-cli` utility.
 We are suggested that [`tarantool`](https://www.tarantool.io/en/download/) is already installed.

 ```sh